yiannist/pkg-ganeti/man/gnt-node.rst

 old storage is already broken) or when the storage on the primary node is known to be fine (thus we won't need the old storage for potential recovery).

+Note that this command is equivalent to using per-instance commands for each affected instance individually:

+- ``--primary-only`` is equivalent to ``gnt-instance failover/migration`` for non-DRBD instances, but for DRBD instances it's different, and usually is a slow process (it will change the primary to another node while keeping the secondary, this requiring data copies, whereas failover/migrate will only toggle the primary/secondary roles, a fast process)
+- ``--secondary-only`` is equivalent to ``gnt-instance replace-disks`` in the secondary node change mode (only valid for DRBD instances)
+- when neither of the above is done a combination of the two cases is run

 Example::